Bernardo-MG/library-maven-archetype-example/readme.md

 # Basic Maven Project

 This is a basic Maven-based Java project created with the use of the [Library Maven Archetype](https://github.com/Bernardo-MG/library-maven-archetype).
-It will ease the development of new libraries, setting it up for CI through the use of three free services: [Github](https://github.com/), [Travis](https://travis-ci.org) and [Bintray](https://bintray.com/).
+It will ease the development of new libraries, setting it up for CI through the use of free services: [Github](https://github.com/), [Github Workflow](https://docs.github.com/en/actions/configuring-and-managing-workflows), [Github Packages](https://github.com/features/packages) and [OSS Sonatype](https://oss.sonatype.org/).

 Before beginning with the new project there are a few things which should be edited: